 Part 1: Source Material Information For Tokyo Ravens Season 2

-The source material is essential because the vast majority of anime series are just adaptations from an existing property.
+The source material is essential because the vast majority of anime series are just adaptations from an existing property like manga, light novels, or even games.

 For Tokyo Ravens, the source material is the light novel.

 We need to look at if the light novels are still ongoing and how many volumes are there in 2020.
-If the story concluded already, there would be no reason for the publisher to invest in another season like what happened with Air Gear Season 2.
+If the story concluded already, that could lower the chances of another season.
+An excellent example is Air Gear Season 2 since the source material finished, and it didn’t help the chances of a sequel getting green-lit.

 After that, we need to check how many books got used for the anime adaptation.
-There may be nothing left to use after the first season for a sequel like in the case of No Game No Life Season 2.
+Maybe it’s in the same situation as No Game No Life Season 2 when there was nothing left to use after the first season for a sequel.

 How many volumes of Tokyo Ravens are there?